Select a donation amount and frequency.

-In the current fiscal year, Cross Catholic Outreach provides safe housing opportunities in Belize, Ethiopia, Grenada, Guatemala, Guyana, Haiti, Mozambique, Nicaragua, and the Philippines.
+In the 2022 fiscal year, Cross Catholic Outreach is providing safe housing opportunities in Belize, Ethiopia, Grenada, Guatemala, Guyana, Haiti, Mozambique, Nicaragua, Vietnam and the Philippines.

 What are poor housing conditions?

 In developing countries, poor housing conditions come in a variety of forms.
-In rural regions, families often live in small huts made of mud and sticks and scrap materials like tarps, cardboard and metal sheets.
-In urban areas, families who live in poor housing conditions often live in dilapidated slums or displaced people camps.
-Usually, families don’t have access to plumbing or electricity.
+In rural regions, families often live in small huts made of mud and sticks and scrap materials such as tarps, cardboard and metal sheets.
+In urban areas, poor families often live in dilapidated slums or displaced-persons camps.
+The homes typically have no plumbing or electricity.

 How does poverty affect housing?

-Families living in poverty are focused on meeting their most basic needs like food, shelter and water.
-Even though safe shelter is important, the primary needs for food and water often take priority over having a safe place to live.
-This means poor families are either homeless, live in cramped quarters with relatives, build their own rudimentary house from discarded materials, or they can’t afford to maintain their house.
+Families living in poverty are focused on meeting their most basic needs such as food, shelter and water.
+Even though safe shelter is important, the primary needs, like food and water often take priority over having a safe place to live.
+This means poor families are either homeless, living in cramped quarters with relatives, or living in their own rudimentary shelters built from discarded materials — shelters they often cannot afford to maintain.
 After years of not being able to afford basic repairs, these houses become hazardous.
-These conditions affect health, well-being and ability to improve their own circumstances.
+These conditions affect health, well-being and a family’s ability to improve its own circumstances.

 How does safe housing relieve poverty?